diegomendez40/PhD_Thesis_Diego_Mendez-Romero/README.md

 # PhD Thesis on Neural-Kalman Schemes

-Neural-Kalman Schemes -- a new AI scheme enhancing wireless communications
+Neural-Kalman Schemes -- a new AI scheme enhancing wireless communications!

-My whole PhD Thesis!
-This repo will also eventually contain all my expanded research and code and how these novel Neural-Kalman Schemes can revolutionize abrupt change detection not just in wireless communications, but also e.g. **in finance** (see Chapter 9 for financial applications!).
-Yes, I am saying *you can detect any new global trends earlier* -- close to immediately -- with these techniques and I intend to prove it.
+All my expanded research and code and how these novel Neural-Kalman Schemes can revolutionize abrupt change detection.

+Not just in wireless communications, but also e.g. **in finance** (see Chapter 9 for financial applications!). *You can detect any new global trends earlier* -- close to immediately -- with these techniques and I intend to prove it.

 ## Getting Started